-Measure And Analyse Greenhouse Gas Emissions
+Measure and Analyse Greenhouse Gas Emissions

 The first step for any company that wants to reduce its impact on the planet and the environment, and therefore help to reduce climate change, is to measure its greenhouse gas emissions (GHG).
-There are many private agencies that are carbon footprint certified and can help companies measure their CO2 emissions.
+There are many private agencies that are carbon footprint certified and that can help companies measure their CO2 emissions.